hexters/rolevel/README.md

 ### Getting Started

 Open file menu & permission in folder `app/Roles/menu_and_permissions.php`.
-In this file you can set menu and permission for accessing your application module, for example.
+In this file you can set menu and permission to provide access to your application module, for example.
 ```
 <?php